 The Plan to Excel Model™

-The Plan to Excel Model™ is the result of more than 20 years of creating strategic plans.
-The commonly accepted models are either too complex to be useful, or are two simplified to be meaningful.
-A plan that takes months to create and is to complex for those who have to implement will it not be effective.
+The Plan to Excel Model™ is the result of more than 30 years of studying planning and creating strategic plans.
+We’ve found the commonly accepted models are either too complex to be useful, or are two simplified to be meaningful.
+A plan that takes months to create and is too complex for those who have to implement it will not be effective.

 Likewise, can you really put your company’s plan for success on a single page?